tri-dang-cs/job-tracker/README.md

 4. Redis
 - Message queue for sending (from backend) and dispatching (to RQ cluster) tasks
-- Database for workers to coordinate when analyzing tasks results
+- Shared/Fast in-memory database for workers to coordinate when analyzing tasks results

 5. RQ Cluster
 - Written in Python + RQ
-- A scheduler to run cronjob
+- A scheduler to run cronjob every time window
 + Check expiration for trackers
-+ Fetch new jobs (supports thousands) and analyzing new data
++ Fetch new jobs from (supports thousands) remote sites
++ Analyze new data, detect new/removed jobs, notify users
 - Several workers to run crawling tasks (can scale horizontally)
-- Expose a dashboard for monitoring
+- Expose a dashboard for monitoring the health of cluster

 ## System Requirements